chandlerNick/chandlerNick.github.io/projects.md

 # Spotlight Projects

-## 🗄️ RAG/Vector DB/BERT Fine Tune
+## 🗄️ RAG/Vector DB/BERT Fine Tuning
 - In this project, I worked on implementing a RAG system.
 This included fine tuning BERT on a kubernetes cluster, comparing vector databases such as Annoy and FAISS, and using LangChain to build the pipeline.
 - I worked with one other student and I worked on English data while they worked on German data.
 - Disclaimer: The GitHub is built like research code, other projects do a better job of indsutrial structure.